horuskol/horuskol.net/source/_posts/20200205-levelling-up-dependency-injection-in-laravel.blade.md

 description: Take dependency injection in Laravel controllers to the next level by using interfaces and the service container.
 ---

 _This is part 2 of a 2-part series.
-If you haven't already, I'd check out my [previous post]_, as I gloss over some fundamentals in this post for the sake of brevity.
+If you haven't already, I'd check out my [previous post], as I gloss over some fundamentals in this post for the sake of brevity_.

 At the end of last year, I'd been doing a bit of refactoring on some models and [DRY]ing up some common functionality into traits.
 I'd also noticed that I had some fairly repetitive code across some controllers, too, and I wanted to